VonHeikemen/tinytina-js/README.md

 # Tinytina

 Is a command-line utility that reads data from a json file and feeds it to an http client.
-Is like the mix of `curl` and `postman` that nobody ask for.
+Is like the mix of `curl` and `postman` that nobody asked for.

 ## Getting started